 Locations lived: Dover, Delaware, Cannon, New Mexico, Las Vegas, Nevada, Lajes Field Azores, Portugal, Colorado Springs, Colorado, Bellbrook, Ohio, and Cincinnati, Ohio.

-Countries I've visited: Portugal, France, England, Germany, Italy, Austria, Switzerland, Neatherlands, Belgium, Luxemberg, Liechenstien, and Egypt.
+Countries I've visited: Portugal, France, England, Ireland, Germany, Italy, Austria, Switzerland, Neatherlands, Belgium, Luxemberg, Liechenstien, and Egypt.

 College: University of Cincinnati